quasvx/Ranky-Website/README.md

 ### ✨ KEY FEATURES
  Total Transparency
 Open Source: The frontend is public, allowing anyone to audit its performance and logic.
-Data Security: The **Ranky Core API** is hosted on a separate private server to protect Discord integrations and database integrity.
+Data Security: The **Ranky API** is hosted on a separate private server to protect Discord integrations and database integrity.

 ⚙️ System Functionalities
 Identity Hub: Built-in identity verification system on the index page.